 She spends all week serving me and the kids.
 I spend all week serving the bills.
 Most men think it’s a fair trade, but I…

-Like I said, I’ve been there, (and even now, as a work-at-home mom, I still bear the brunt of child care, after school homework duty, meal preparation, etc.) and I love the way Partridge calls husbands to be weekend warriors and serve the family alongside their wives on Saturday and Sunday.
+Like I said, I’ve been there, (and even now, as a working mom, I still bear the brunt of child care, after school homework duty, meal preparation, etc.) and I love the way Partridge calls husbands to be weekend warriors and serve the family alongside their wives on Saturday and Sunday.
 I’m blessed to say I have a husband who partners with me in this each weekend, and I pray you do, too!